VivekSaini2005/Full-Stack/Frontend/Type Script/3/readme.md

 <!-- any -->
 let value: any = 42;
-Represents any type of value.
+Represents any type of value(behave as js).
 When a variable has the any type, it can be assigned any value, and no type checking is done.

 <!-- unknown -->
 The any and unknown types in TypeScript are both used to represent values of any type.
 The unknown type is safer than any because you cannot perform operations on an unknown value without first narrowing its type through type checks.

+unknown mei koi bhi operation nhi lga skte(error dega likhte samay) agr operation value ki type se match na ho, jabki any mei laga skte hai

 <!-- Non Primitive Data type -->